 Many chemicals have been tried for centuries to treat veins.
 Today there are a number of safe and effective agents in use.
 Saline has fallen out of use in favor of other agents.
-At Advanced Vein Care, we use the detergent-like solutions Sotradecol and Polidocanol.
+At Advanced Vein Care, we use detergent-like, FDA approved solutions.
 Both have been in use for decades and are FDA approved.
 We mix them in various concentrations depending on the size of the vein.

 What to Expect During Sclerotherapy Treatment